Call4Cloud | MMP-C | Autopilot | Device Preparation

 The WinDC Refresh Schedule and the Dudes

-This blog post will be the first one in a nice blog post series about WinDC and the EPMPolicies.
+This blog post will be the first in a nice series about the Windows Declared Configuration Service (WinDC) and the EPMPolicies.

-In this series, I will try to explain more about a wonderful “refresh schedule” I noticed in the task scheduler, that arrived after EPM was deployed.
-This first blog post will focus on how this scheduled task is being used by EPM (Endpoint Privilege Management) to refresh the WinDC Policies…even when the device is OFFLINE!!!!!
+In this series, I will try to explain more about a wonderful “refresh schedule” I noticed in the task scheduler after EPM was deployed.
+This first blog post will focus on how this scheduled task is being used by EPM (Endpoint Privilege Management) to refresh the WinDC Policies—even when the device is offline!!!!!

 1. Introduction